 Three-year-olds are fascinating.
 They’re still our babies in so many ways, and yet they are exerting their independence already.
 Some are even starting formal education in preschools.
 Their brains are growing rapidly, and while there is still a lot they don’t know or understand, they’re noticing patterns and often settling into routines that give them a sense of how their worlds operate.

 At Begin, we know that every child is unique and that learning is about so much more than ABC’s and 123’s.
 Because our mission is to give every child their best start to achieving their fullest potential, the Begin Approach to early learning focuses on skills critical for school and life success.
-We’ve simplified those skills into 5 C’s: Creativity, Critical Thinking, Curiosity, Character, and Core.
+We’ve simplified those skills into 5 C’s: Creativity, Critical Thinking, Curiosity, Character, and Core Skills.

 So what do developmental milestones in those C’s look like for your 3-year-old?
 Let’s take a look!